AM Shift Supervisor

 What surprised you most about the recruitment process?

 It wasn’t too hard; it was quite easy to fit in and get the job done.
 It didn’t really surprise me so much, but it was pretty easy and straightforward.
-I was given Paul’s card from another co-worker, and after an initial conversation and showed me some of the food safety policies; I came in the next day for an informal meeting.
-The next day I had an interview with the CEO and Paul going over my cv and asking some important questions about how I would fit within the team.
+I was given the contact information from another co-worker, and after an initial conversation and showed me some of the food safety policies; I came in the next day for an informal meeting.
+The next day I had an interview going over my cv and asking some important questions about how I would fit within the team.
 That same week I had a contract in my hand and started the following Monday.
 It was pretty quick; there wasn’t much waiting around.

 What would you tell others looking to apply for a role here?